aguslr/bluefusion/README.md

 - Start with a base Fedora Silverblue image.
 - Replace `toolbox` with `distrobox`.
 - Add RPM Fusion repositories and several multimedia packages.
+- Set automatic checking of updates for the system.
 - Add keyboard shortcuts:
   + Open Terminal into the system's shell: `<Control><Alt>t`
   + Open Terminal into the default Distrobox container: `<Super>Return`